beve-org/beve/README.md

 For integer keys the next three bits of the HEADER indicate the BYTE COUNT.

 > Object keys must not contain a HEADER as the type of the key has already been defined.
-Therefore, the small string format is not applicable here.
-Use the general string format without the HEADER.

 Layout: `HEADER | SIZE | key[0] | HEADER[0] | value[0] | ... key[N] | HEADER[N] | value[N]`